Total Shape is a reader-supported site. Purchases made through links may earn a commission. Learn more.

 Generally, there’s no reason to worry.
 You should only be concerned if you consume a lot of pea protein powder.

-And we do mean a lot since two scoops of this powder contain much less sodium than a single tablespoon of salt.
+And I do mean a lot since two scoops of this powder contain much less sodium than a single tablespoon of salt.

 However, there may be other reasons for concern.
 Some supplements contain artificial ingredients and may not be entirely GMO-free.